 7) From economic standpoint, what is your number one tip for saving money as well as budgeting?

 Focus on the big wins!
-I cut cable in January, 2011 and have since saved over $4,200 on TV.
+I cut the cable in January 2011 and have since saved over $4,200 on TV.
 Look for those recurring expenses and bigger costs like cars and rent before worrying about saving pennies.
 But don’t ignore the pennies.
 Every chance to save is more money in your pocket.

 8) Any advice for newbie finance bloggers in particular?